WinVector/data_algebra/Examples/Arrow/CDesign.md

-And when this isn't the case, compositio is not allowed.
+And when this isn't the case, composition is not allowed.
 This is exactly what we want as this means the preconditions (exactly which columns are present) for the second arrow are not supplied by the first arrow.

 ```python